Yu-amd/AIM-demo/README.md

-# AMD Inference Microservice (AIM) Walkthrough Summary
+# Deploy AMD Inference Microservice (AIM) on Instinct MI300X Demo

 ## Overview
 This document summarizes the successful deployment and testing of AMD Inference Microservice (AIM) on an AMD Instinct MI300X GPU system, following the walkthrough from the [AMD ROCm blog](https://rocm.blogs.amd.com/artificial-intelligence/enterprise-ai-aims/README.html).